hyplabs/hype-sol/apps/counter/readme.md

    solana-test-validator
    ```
    You will want to shut this down when you are done playing with this since it is taxing on your CPU and storage.
-1. Lets airdrop some localnet SOL to your phantom wallet
+1. Lets airdrop some localnet SOL to your phantom wallet & deploy to localnet

    1. Open a new terminal window, and double-check you are on localnet
       ```